Become a Fellow

 More Info

-• Overview: Carter Center Mental Health Program
+• Overview: Carter Center Mental Health and Caregiving Program

 Created by former First Lady Rosalynn Carter, a longtime champion for the rights of people with mental illnesses, The Carter Center's Mental Health Program works to promote awareness about mental health issues, inform public policy, achieve equity for mental health care comparable to other health care, and reduce stigma and discrimination against those with mental illnesses.